coq/platform/doc/README~8.12.md

       (<a href='https://github.com/Lysxia/coq-simple-io/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-simple-io/coq-simple-io.1.4.0/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>This library provides tools to implement IO programs directly in Coq, in ansimilar style to Haskell.
-Facilities for formal verification are not included.nnIO is defined as a parameter with a purely functional interface in Coq,nto be extracted to OCaml.
-Some wrappers for the basic types and functions innthe OCaml Pervasives module are provided.
-Users are free to define their ownnAPIs on top of this IO type.</dd>
+    <dt><b>description</b></dt><dd>This library provides tools to implement IO programs directly in Coq, in a<br>similar style to Haskell.
+Facilities for formal verification are not included.<br><br>IO is defined as a parameter with a purely functional interface in Coq,<br>to be extracted to OCaml.
+Some wrappers for the basic types and functions in<br>the OCaml Pervasives module are provided.
+Users are free to define their own<br>APIs on top of this IO type.</dd>
   </dl>
 </details>